zaiisao/Documentation/en/Video/screensharing_web.md

   ```

 > - Do not set the `video` and `screen` attributes as `true` at the same time.
-> - Agora recommends that you set the `audio` attribute as `false` to avoid any echo during the call.
+> - Agora recommends setting the `audio` attribute as `false` to prevent echos during the call.

 ### <a name = "electron"></a>Screen sharing on Electron

-To share the screen on Electron, you need to draw the UI for screen-source selection.
+To share the screen on Electron, you need to draw the UI for your users to select which screen or window to share.
 For quick integration, Agora provides a default UI.

 1. Call `AgoraRTC.createStream`, and set `screen` as `true` to create a screen-sharing stream.